EGA-archive/LocalEGA/docs/index.rst

 When a submission is ready, Central EGA triggers an ingestion process on the user-chosen Local EGA instance.
-The uploaded file must be encrypted using the OpenPGP protocol and that Local EGA instance key.
-The file is first decrypted by the LocalEGA instance and then re-encrypted into its vault.
-Central EGA's interface is then updated with notifications whether the ingestion went right, whether there was an error or if the process is still under progress.
+The uploaded file must be encrypted using the `Crypt4GH file format </static/crypt4gh.pdf>`_ and that Local EGA instance's public PGP key.
+Central EGA's interface is updated with notifications whether the ingestion went right, whether there was an error or if the process is still under progress.

 |moreabout| More details about the :ref:`ingestion process`.